Asymptotic Gaussianity via coalescence probabilities in the Hammond-Sheffield urn: Triplet and quartet coalescence probabilities: Proof of Proposition

 By arguments analogous to those leading to \eqref{eq63} in the proof of Part 1, this implies \eqref{sumprob}.
 As in the proof of Part 1 we can argue that, as $n\to \infty$ the terms

 are of the same order uniformly in for all $k\in \{0,1,\ldots, n\}$, so it is enough to look at the case $k=0$.
-Also, from \eqref{assim} and \eqref{trip} it is clear that we may then restrict to pairwise distinct $i, j, \ell$.
-The first equality in \eqref{quadr} thus follows from \eqref{sumprob}, and (like in Part 1) the second equality in \eqref{quadr} is clear from \eqref{asvar}. \end{proof}
+Also, from \eqref{assim} and \eqref{trip} it is clear that we may restrict to pairwise distinct $i, j, \ell$.
+Thus, similar as in Part 1, \eqref{quadr} follows from \eqref{sumprob}. \end{proof}